mibsahn/turtlebot3_follow_marker/README.md

 If a marker is successfully detected, the rest of the code will detect the four corners of the marker and create a box enclosing the marker.
 From these corners, a centre point of the marker is calculated and displayed on the image.

 ### Velocity Control Script
+This script take the pixel coordinate of the centre point of the marker as an input.
+It then calculate the average depth value around that pixel on the depth image and generate linear velocity message accordingly.
+It also generate angular velocity message depending on the pixel coordinate.
+Then it publish the message to control the Turtlebot.
+Proportional control is used, the further the marker are from the robot, the faster the robot move.